Jeffrey Epstein Ordered Held Without Bail as He Awaits Trial on Sex Trafficking Charges

 “I find … that the government has established danger to others and the community by clear and convincing evidence,” Berman said.

-He called the bail package proposed by Epstein’s attorneys “irretrievably inadequate.”
+He called the bail package proposed by Epstein’s attorneys––which included house arrest at his New York City mansion, plus putting putting the property up as collateral––“irretrievably inadequate.”

 “I’m not suggesting a different bail package would be appropriate because I doubt that any bail package could overcome danger to the community,” Berman said.